| This is a simple information sheet on how to do simple fault finding using no

 known working telephone to isolate the fault away from the line or socket!

 Most faults are very simple.
-On the 100, 200 & 300 type range the
+On most GPO telephones the

-components generally do not go faulty.
+main electrical components generally do not go faulty.
+Dials, transmitters and

 Newly Converted Phone - No dial tone

-- Disconnect the blue and green line cord wires.
+Disconnect the blue and green line cord wires.
 Phone should have dial tone, be

 able to dial out but will get no incoming ring.
+If not check further.

-- Double check wiring and metal straps.
+Double check all wiring and metal links/straps - then check again.

 No Dial Tone

-- Ensure that dial is in the home position.
+Ensure that dial is in the home position.

-- On 706, 710 and 711 telephones - make sure that there is a small regulator card,
+On 706, 710 and 711 telephones - make sure that there is a small regulator card,

-- Check connections are good on handset cord and line cord.
+Check connections are good on handset cord and line cord.

-- Check that switch hooks are functioning mechanically.
+Check that switch hooks are functioning mechanically.

-- On Bakelite and wooden phones ensure that the receiver has a diaphragm
+On Bakelite and wooden phones ensure that the receiver has a diaphragm

-- Check that the two non-impulse contacts on the rear of the dial are apart when the dial is
+Check that the two non-impulse contacts on the rear of the dial, are apart when the dial is

 normal.

-- Listen on the receiver (don't put to close to ear) and with a screwdriver - short out transmitter
+Listen on the receiver (don't put to close to ear) and with a screwdriver - short out transmitter

-- Listen on the receiver (don't put to close to ear) and with a screwdriver - short out the impulse
+Listen on the receiver (don't put to close to ear) and with a screwdriver - short out the impulse

 contacts on the back of the dial (these are normally closed) - you should

-lose dial tone when shorting one set of contacts.
+loose dial tone when shorting one set of contacts.

-- With a screwdriver - short out the switch hook contacts one at a time
+With a screwdriver - short out the switch hook contacts one at a time

 (there are two on the Bakelite telephones - you cannot do this on a 746